singhshalinis/linux-server-configuration/README.md

 How to get started
 -------------------
+* The static IP is 52.89.173.155 and the SSH port is 2200.
-To access the app, go to http://ss.yellowmango.co/
+* To access the app, go to http://ss.yellowmango.co/
-To know what all can be done on Item Catalog App, see this readme - https://github.com/singhshalinis/itemCatalog/blob/master/readme.md
+* To know what all can be done on Item Catalog App, see this readme - https://github.com/singhshalinis/itemCatalog/blob/master/readme.md

 References, Credits & Acknowledgements